 Living the Questions: What Rilke Can Teach Us About Uncertainty

-September 18, 2018
+September 18, 2021

 |

 I’ve never been much of a poetry person.
 But this poem?
 It’s stayed with me for over 25 years.
-A dear friend read it to me during a difficult season, and I’ve shared it countless times since—with clients, with loved ones, with myself.
+A dear friend read it to me during a difficult season, and I’ve shared it countless times since—with clients, with loved ones, and with myself.

 Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
 Do not now seek the answers, which cannot be given you because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
 Perhaps you will then gradually, without noticing it, live along some distant day into the answer.